eanbit-rt/Workflows_and_package_management/snakemake_tutorial.md

 Using Snakemake
 ===

+This is adapted from the Bioinformatics community of practice [HTC and Pipelines](https://github.com/kipkurui/hpc_and_cloud_computing_pipelines/blob/master/snakemake_tutorial.md) course.

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is a command-line oriented workflow management system.
 In some ways it is conceptually similar to the Linux [make](https://www.tutorialspoint.com/unix_commands/make.htm) command in that it works using filename patterns and reasons about how to produce outputs given a collection of inputs and rules.

 ## Installing Snakemake

-Snakemake can be installed using Bioconda with the `conda install snakemake` command.
+With the Bioconda channel installed, Snakemake can be installed using Bioconda with the `conda install snakemake` command.

 ## A first Snakemake example